 Although there are several loom knitting books out there, I mostly follow video tutorials on YouTube because I am a visual learner.
 The best thing about videos is that you can pause and pick up right where you left off and rewind in case you miss something.

 Another great YouTuber is Denise from Loomahat.
 Like Tutéate, her videos get right to the looming.
-Most of her projects involve hats, including the popular slouchy beanies, but she also has an extensive library of shawls, socks, and even different stitch techniques.
-She also offers lessons in troubleshooting viewers’ issues regarding their own projects.
-She is also an established author with several books that are available on Amazon.
+Most of her projects involve hats, including the fashionable slouchy beanies, but she also has an extensive library of shawls, socks, and even different stitch techniques.

-Now that you know how to get started, it’s time to Netflix and Knit!
+Now that you know how to get started, it’s time for Netflix and Knit!